Close

 What is term insurance, and how does it differ from whole life insurance?

-Term insurance provides coverage for a specific term, such as 10, 20, or 30 years, and does not accumulate cash value.
-In contrast, whole life insurance offers lifelong coverage and includes a savings or investment component that accumulates cash value over time.
+Term insurance covers a specific term, such as 10, 20, or 30 years, and does not accumulate cash value.
+In contrast, whole life insurance offers lifelong coverage and includes a savings or investment component accumulating cash value over time.

 4